Skip to content

 cert_key = "/opt/nginx/peer.key"

-Additionally, there is a type of global configuration, which is the highest-level configuration, mainly responsible for enabling or disabling certain features, such as node_local here:
+Additionally, there is a type of global configuration, which is the highest-level configuration, mainly responsible for enabling or disabling certain features, and add labels to all instances:

 [inputs.kubernetesprometheus]